Normal range of aluminium test infographic showing low normal levels, blood and urine reference differences, and toxic exposure interpretation

 Sample Type

-The Aluminium Test can be performed using:
+The Aluminium Test may be performed using:

-• Urine to evaluate excretion and recent exposure
+Urine to assess recent exposure and excretion

 Important Word Explanations

-• Toxicity: Harmful effects caused by excessive exposure to a substance.
+Toxicity: Harmful effects caused by excessive exposure to a substance

 ~END~